apache/pulsar/site2/docs/security-tls-transport.md

 ## TLS concepts

 TLS is a form of [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
-Using a key pairs consisting of a public key and a private key can perform the encryption.
+Using key pairs consisting of a public key and a private key can perform the encryption.
 The public key encrpyts the messages and the private key decrypts the messages.

 To use TLS transport encryption, you need two kinds of key pairs, **server key pairs** and a **certificate authority**.